-For Nicole Stilling, aka DJ Rosé, playing music started out as a hobby, a way she managed stress from her marketing job managing digital campaigns for corporate clients.
+For Nicole Stillings, aka DJ Rosé, playing music started out as a hobby, a way she managed stress from her marketing job managing digital campaigns for corporate clients.
 After a while, she realized it was her true calling.
-Stilling quit her job and started spinning at nightclubs around the city.
+Stillings quit her job and started spinning at nightclubs around the city.
 She worked late hours and the money wasn’t great.
 What’s more, the clubs that contracted her were facing the same cost pressures as live music venues – providing their bottle service clientele with a steady stream of Top 40 hits, not the ideal creative outlet.
 She eventually pivoted back to the corporate world, taking on several brands as clients, including Samsung, W Hotels & Resorts and Saks Fifth Avenue.
-While Stilling will still spin a set or create a playlist for a big event, she has a grander vision for her work, ultimately, as more of a musical director.
+While Stillings will still spin a set or create a playlist for a big event, she has a grander vision for her work, ultimately, as more of a musical director.

-“I am trying to teach my partners that they need a one-stop shop to handle all of their music needs, Stilling said.
+“I am trying to teach my partners that they need a one-stop shop to handle all of their music needs, Stillings said.
 “Brands and companies are starting to understand how much music is a very large part of marketing,” she said.

-Stilling wants to help brands “take back control of their message through music,” which she sees as a relatively inexpensive way to cut through advertising noise that bombards consumers.
+Stillings wants to help brands “take back control of their message through music,” which she sees as a relatively inexpensive way to cut through advertising noise that bombards consumers.
 “Music is an emotional connection with your customer and the brand is really doing itself a disservice by not purveying their marketing message through music,” she said.